 Now that we’ve seen all the stages of a sales funnel in action, let’s turn to some real-life examples of sales funnels.

 Example 1: Leadpages

-Leadpages is a website and landing page builder that gives customers plenty of options for creating and publishing high-quality websites and landing pages that are designed to convert more leads.
+Leadpages is a website and landing page builder that gives customers plenty of options for creating and publishing high-quality websites and landing pages.

 Leadpages: Top of the funnel